themeteorchef/building-a-user-admin/building-a-user-admin.md

 [...]
 ```

-In the logic for our `users` template, we first subscribe to the `users` publication we just defined in our `onreated` callback.
+In the logic for our `users` template, we first subscribe to the `users` publication we just defined in our `onCreated` callback.
 Next, we wire up a helper to return the list of users in our application by calling `Meteor.users.find();`.
 Why aren't we passing a `fields` filter here?
-Because we've already filtered our data at the publication-level, when we call `Meteor.users.find()` from the client, we can be sure that all of the records we have access to are already filtered!
+Because we've already filtered our data at the publication-level, when we call `Meteor.users.find()` from the client we can be sure that all of the records we have access to are already filtered!
 Pretty neat.
 The rest is simple, here.
 If we have users, return them.

 Back in our template, we should be able to see the administrator and test users we set up earlier.